LappleApple/awesome-leading-and-managing/Culture.md

 - [Culture Is the Spec, Process Is the Code](https://medium.com/@richarmstrong/culture-is-the-spec-process-is-the-code-ccb0df70514f) - by Rich Armstrong.
 Takeway: Create every process around your culture.
 Just like your devs need specs in order to know what code to write, your company needs processes in order to implement culture.

+- [Emailing While You’re on Vacation Is a Quick Way to Ruin Company Culture](https://hbr.org/2017/12/emailing-while-youre-on-vacation-is-a-quick-way-to-ruin-company-culture) - by Katie Denis.
+Takeaway: "Every email sent by a vacationing employee is a tiny cultural erosion: a signal to other employees that time off isn’t really time off.
+In aggregate, these tiny erosions matter.
+They send signals like 'I don’t trust you to do the job without me,' or 'I’m not organized enough to wrap up my loose ends before I go on vacation.'
+Either way, they erode perceptions of your likability and competence."

 - [Engineering Culture at Airbnb](http://nerds.airbnb.com/engineering-culture-airbnb) - by Mike Curtis.
 Takeaway: Create a culture about helping others and celebrating their successes.

 - [5 Questions That Reveal If a Company Has a Healthy Workplace Culture](http://www.cnbc.com/2017/07/12/5-questions-that-reveal-if-a-company-has-a-healthy-workplace-culture.html) - by Claire Lew.
 Takeaway: A healthy workplace offers uninterrupted time, heated debate, access to the top leadership, reasons to value and be proud of it, and a culture of selflessness.